gitlabhq/gitlabhq/doc/gitlab-basics/create-group.md

 There are 2 ways of adding a group to a new project

-1. Go into a group
+* Go into a group

-Click on "New project" on the right side of your screen and [create your project](create-project.md)
+Click on "New project" on the right side of your screen and [create a project](create-project.md)

 ![New project](basicsimages/new_project.png)

-2. If you'd like to select a group for a new project, when you [create your project](create-project.md), click on "create a group" on the bottom right side of your screen
+* If you'd like to select a group for a new project, when you [create a project](create-project.md), click on "create a group" on the bottom right side of your screen

 ![Create a group](basicsimages/create_group.png)